• Skip to primary navigation

 How to Repurpose Crochet Doily to Make Doily Wall Art

-Last Modified: June 3, 2022 Sabrina Quairoli This blog uses cookies.
+Last Modified: September 16, 2024 Sabrina Quairoli This blog uses cookies.
 It also has affiliate links.
 We earn sponsored content income.

 What inspired me to do this doily wall art?

 I picked this runner doily because the pattern was unique and would go well on the canvas, allowing color to seep through and show off the detailed work of this piece.
-While I had to cut it to fit into three square canvases independently, I found that they held together nicely in the cut areas.
+While I had to cut it to fit into three square canvases independently, they held together nicely in the cut areas.

 What supplies did I use to make this doily wall art?